-Without any real "seasons," we miss out on the fanciful foliage of fall and winter wonderlands filled with snow, but we'd be remiss not to count our blessings at the beach!
+Without the four seasons you'd experience in the states, we here in Guam miss out on the fanciful foliage of fall and winter wonderlands filled with snow, but we'd be remiss not to count our blessings at the beach!

-On Guam, we have access to some of the Pacific's most sought-after beaches for worldwide travelers and tourists, 365 days a year.
+In Guam, we have access to some of the Pacific's most sought-after beaches for world travelers and tourists, 365 days a year.

 People living in the far northern and southern parts of the world are begging to lie on beaches easily within reach to island residents.
 Don't forget, we live where millions of others vacation!